Are you looking for the best content marketing examples?

-Intrepid Travel’s all about small groups, big adventures, and traveling responsibly.
+Intrepid Travel is about small groups, big adventures, and responsibly traveling.
 It supports that with a content hub called The Journal.

-In The Journal, you’ll find stories from real travelers sharing their experiences, which helps the company connect more with their core audience.
+In The Journal, you’ll find stories from real travelers sharing their experiences, which helps the company connect more with its core audience.

-But another facet of Intrepid’s content marketing strategy is posting aspirational travel images from travelers on Facebook, interspersing that with its own content.
+But another facet of Intrepid’s content marketing strategy is posting aspirational travel images from travelers on its social media interspersing that with its own content.

-That’s given the company nearly half a million Facebook followers, and strong communities on other social media sites.
+That’s given the company 301K+ Instagram followers and strong communities on other social media sites.